Article I: Name, Purposes, Mission

 - Advocating for sound health care policy in Maine through the development of position papers and working in collaboration with other health care organizations and appropriate legislative bodies.

-- Collaborating with the American Organization of Nurse Executives (AONE) on national legislation and policy that impact nursing and health care.
+- Collaborating with the American Organization for Nursing Leadership (AONL) on national legislation and policy that impact nursing and health care.